Struki84/exa/claude_search.md

 ```

-Next, we define the function and the function schema so that Claude how to use it and what arguments our local function takes:
+Next, we define the function and the function schema so that Claude knows how to use it and what arguments our local function takes:

 ```python